nuxeo/generator-nuxeo/README.md

 - Project group id: Groups id.
 - Project version: Project version (default: `1.0-SNAPSHOT`)

+### Important Notes
+Using a Maven multi module architecture is the recommended way to bootstrap a new project: it allows to generate a Nuxeo Package afterwards to easily deploy your code on a Nuxeo Platform instance.
+On the other hand, when a project has been generated using a single module architecture, the Nuxeo Package needs to be created manually.

 ## Single module
 Sets up an empty Nuxeo Bundle.